damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 ### GitLab Hosted Key Benefits

-If you don't want or don't need GitLab EE in your own server, you can use the cloud-based options.
+If you don't need GitLab EE in your own server, you can use the cloud-based options.
-The best option in this case is using [GitHost], the GitLab hosted service offered by GitLab.
+The best option in this case is using [GitHost], the hosting service offered by GitLab.

 With GitHost, we take care of your GitLab instance for you.
 You don't need to worry about installation, updates, server configuration, backup, and general maintenance.
 We save all this time for you and your team, so you can focus on what's the most important: shipping.

-With this option, you still hold all the administrative control of your instance, but de-stress about setting up and maintaining everything up-to-date.
+With GitHost, you still hold all the administrative control of your instance, but de-stress about setting up and maintaining everything up-to-date.
 It serves both GitLab EE and CE.

 A similar option is using third-party cloud-based servers and VM providers to host your GitLab instance.
-For example, we are partners with Atlassian, OpenShift, and Azure, from witch you can quickly install GitLab in a few clicks.
+For example, we are partners with [Digital Ocean][do], [OpenShift], and [Azure], from witch you can quickly install GitLab in a few clicks.
 However, for these cases, you will have to take over the server configuration and maintenance yourself.

 #### GitLab.com